New

 • Creating multiple touchpoints that keep candidates engaged and informed

-A positive candidate experience becomes a powerful marketing tool, with satisfied candidates potentially becoming brand ambassadors—even if they aren't immediately hired.
+A positive candidate experience becomes a powerful marketing tool, with satisfied candidates potentially becoming brand ambassadors, even if they aren't immediately hired.

 4. Enhances employer brand

 A strong employer brand is one of the most powerful tools in recruiting marketing.
+And a company's reputation is often one of the deciding factors for top candidates.

-recruiting marketing helps you define, shape, and promote your employer brand across multiple channels, ensuring it stands out to prospective employees.
+Recruiting marketing helps you define, shape, and promote your employer brand across multiple channels, ensuring it stands out to prospective employees.

 Your employer brand communicates what it’s like to work for your company, your company’s core values, and your approach to work-life balance, diversity, and growth opportunities.